Frequently Asked Questions

 - PACK Welcome is our overarching orientation program model for incoming fall admitted students!
-This houses four steps: PACK Prepare, PACK Advising, PACK Connect, and PACK Know.
+This begins around February with first steps and guides you through our new-student checklist so that you’re prepared for the fall!

-- PACK Connect Days are our summer orientation days that occur on campus in June and July.
-There, you’ll be able to get a lot of business done, turn in important documents, make connections with faculty, meet fellow incoming students, and much more!
+- PACK Connect Days are our summer orientation days that occur on campus around June and July.
+You’ll be able to get a lot of business done, turn in important documents, make connections with staff and faculty, meet fellow incoming students, and much more!

 - PACK Welcome Week occurs the week prior to fall classes beginning and is jam packed with lots of educational sessions, keynote speakers, and fun activities!
 You’ll be able to meet many other incoming student, build relationships, and get all set up for classes!

 I won't be able to make it to a PACK Connect Day this summer.
 What should I do?